miniferretti/TFE-SLAM-UCL/README.md

 # Desktop branch
 This branch summerize the list of ROS packages and dependencies to install for the desktop computer part of our work.
+This is a catkin workspace.

 ## ROS Packages overview
 ---